kodi-il/logos-il/README.md

 Logos-IL
 ---------------------------------------------------

-These logos are intended to be used with a pvr backend for XBMC, Tvheadend is great for this.
+These logos are intended to be used with a pvr backend for XBMC (Tvheadend, VDR ...).
+If your backend requires that the logos would be stored on a web server then you can link to the images on http://xbmc-il.com/logos/ .

 My image editing skill are very limited, anyone that can offer better logos is welcome to PR or open an issue.